 For example, if you are looking for informal interactions with your followers, conducting polls, informing people about events that you are holding, then Facebook is likely to be your first choice.
-You can use Twitter for sending out quick news updates, bite -sized information and to network with industry stalwarts and experts.
+You can use Twitter for sending out quick news updates, bite-sized information and to network with industry stalwarts and experts.
 LinkedIn can be used for serious industry interactions, job postings and promoting your products through a company showcase page.
 If you have a lot of video assets that you would like to display, then choose YouTube.

-Similarly, every other social media platform, even some relatively lesser known ones will have its own utility.
+Similarly, every other social media platform, even some relatively lesser-known ones will have its utility.
 Pick up a social media platform if you feel that it is where your customers are probably spending their time.
 Evaluate whether each platform can help you to achieve your overall goals before jumping on to the bandwagon.
 Of course, you can start with a few and then build your presence in additional networks later.

 4. Give your audience what they want

 A golden rule for success in social media is that do not keep posting about things that no one wants to hear.
-Build a deep understanding about the needs and the expectations of your audience and then start to create and post content that will be suitable for meeting their expectations.
-In this way you can keep your audience happy and also get them to interact with your company on social media.
+Build a deep understanding of the needs and the expectations of your audience and then start to create and post content that will be suitable for meeting their expectations.
+In this way, you can keep your audience happy and also get them to interact with your company on social media.

 5. Provide incentives

 Giving a sweet deal to people visiting your pages for the first time is a great way to start a relationship.
 Provide a discount coupon, a free e-book, or even a free trial or samples of the products that you want to sell to them.
-This will create an initial feel-good factor, and will entice them to come back for more.
+This will create an initial feel-good factor and will entice them to come back for more.

 6. Use keywords and hashtags: